internet-of-plants/iop/README.md

     This is a big problem in multi-core systems, as the statics have to actually be thread-locals (or when using preemptive/time-slicing schedulers).
 So be ware if trying to port it to ESP32 (or to ESP8266 FreeRTOS SDK).

     We tend to allocate most big things that can't be static, instead of putting it on the stack.
-Always using smart-pointers (std::unique_ptr, std::shared_ptr, FixedString<SIZE>, Storage<SIZE>...).
+Always using smart-pointers (`std::unique_ptr`, `std::shared_ptr`, `iop::FixedString<SIZE>`, `iop::Storage<SIZE>`...).

 - Avoiding moves

     Since cpp doesn't have destructive moves, it can leave our code in an invalid state.
-Either with a nulled `std::{unique,shared}_ptr`, or with an empty `Result<T, E>`, for example.
+Either with a nulled `std::{unique,shared}_ptr`, for example.
 And since those abstractions are heavily used throughout the code we don't want a human mistake to cause UB, panic or raise exceptions.
-But even a wrongly moved-out `Option<T>` can cause logical errors.
+But even a wrongly moved-out `std::optional<T>` can cause logical errors.

     To avoid that we try not to move out, getting references when we can.
-For example using `UNWRAP(_OK,_ERR)_{REF,MUT}`.
+For example using `iop::unwrap_{ok,err}_(ref,mut)` for `std::optional<T>` and `std::variant<T, E>`.
 But you have to be careful to make sure that the reference doesn't outlive its storage (as always).
-Instead of `UNWRAP_{OK,ERR}`, that move out, although they can be very useful, like moving-out to return the inner value.
+If a move is helpful, move the inner type out, keeping its variant intact.

     We also hijack moves when we can, to make them operate like copies.
-For example using the `TYPED_STORAGE(SIZE)`, `Storage<SIZE>` and `FixedString<SIZE>` types.
+For example using the `TYPED_STORAGE(SIZE)`, `iop::Storage<SIZE>` and `iop::FixedString<SIZE>` types.
 They all wrap a `std::shared_ptr` and moving actually copies, a very cheap copy.

-    For `Result<T, E>` you should not use its methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK,ERR}(_REF,_MUT)`, `IS_{OK,ERR}`, `RESULT_{OK,ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.
-This makes impossible to debugs errors caused by moved-out-from values, into easily debuggable ones.

-- No exceptions, but we halt using the `panic_` macro
+- No exceptions, but we halt using the `iop_panic` macro

-    Most errors should be propagated with `Result<T, E>` or even an `Option<T>`.
+    Most errors should be propagated with `std::variant<T, E>` or even an `std::optional<T>`.
 Exceptions should not happen.
-And critical errors, that can't be recovered, working as the last stand between us and UB should panic with the `panic_(F("Explanation of what went wrong..."))` macro.
+And critical errors, that can't be recovered from, should panic as the last stand between us and UB.
+With the `iop_panic(F("Explanation of what went wrong..."))` macro.

     We don't want to pay the overhead for exceptions.
 Nor have alternatives code paths.
-Either works and reports the error with the return type.
-Or `iop_panic(F("Message...))` on complete failure, with no turning back. `iop_panic` logs the critical error, reports it through the network to the main server if it can, and keeps asking the server for updates.
+It either works and reports the error with the return type.
+Or `iop_panic(F("Message...))` and halt, with no turning back. `iop_panic` logs the critical error, reports it through the network to the main server if it can, and keeps asking the server for updates.
+If network is available and working, when an update is provided it will download it and reboot.

     We have future plans to improve this, but we should never panic.
 Panics should be a way to avoid UB when everything went wrong, and quickly fix when detected.